smallbigcake/CybersecurityStudy/CISSP/domain/8-software-development-security.md

 Most organizations implement a formal change management body, and common names include some variation on change “something” board, like change management, change control, or change advisory (CMB, CCB, or CAB).
 The composition of a CMB typically includes permanent essential members from IT and security teams, as well as ad hoc members like finance or HR for changes with impacts on or input required from those departments.
 For example, a major OS shift will require significant investments, so finance and accounting will be involved, while HR will be able to contribute details regarding training and productivity impacts of the change.

+The change management process has three basic components:

+* **Request Control**
+The request control process provides an organized framework within which users can request modifications, managers can conduct cost/benefit analysis, and developers can prioritize tasks.

+* **Change Control**
+The change control process is used by developers to re-create the situation encountered by the user and to analyze the appropriate changes to remedy the situation.
+It also provides an organized framework within which multiple developers can create and test a solution prior to rolling it out into a production environment.
+Change control includes conforming to quality control restrictions, developing tools for update or change deployment, properly documenting any coded changes, and restricting the effects of new code to minimize diminishment of security.

+* **Release Control**
+Once the changes are finalized, they must be approved for release through the release control procedure.
+An essential step of the release control process is to double-check and ensure that any code inserted as a programming aid during the change process (such as debugging code and/or backdoors) is removed before releasing the new software to production.
+This process also ensures that only approved changes are made to production systems.
+Release control should also include acceptance testing to ensure that any alterations to end-user work tasks are understood and functional.

 The CMB is responsible for shepherding the change management process, which, much like the name of the group, will be unique across different organizations.
 A high-level change management process is outlined here, along with corresponding security practices recommended at each phase: